opensim-org/opensim-core/OpenSim/Examples/ExampleHopperDevice/README.md

 ========================

 This example demonstrates some of the new features of the OpenSim 4.0 API.
-The Component architecture allows us to join sub-assemblies to form larger Models, with information flowing between Components via Inputs, Outputs, and Connectors.
+The Component architecture allows us to join sub-assemblies to form larger Models, with information flowing between Components via Inputs, Outputs, and Sockets.
 For more information, please refer to the [OpenSim doxygen](http://doxygen.opensim.community/) for the Component class.

 This interactive example consists of three steps: